Shippable/admiral/releaseNotes/master.md

   - Fixes
       - **Public Bitbucket projects inaccessible**: Users were not able to view public projects on Bitbucket Cloud without logging in.
 This has been fixed so that users must be logged in to view private projects or projects on private git servers but not public projects on the cloud versions of Bitbucket, GitHub, or GitLab.
       - **UTF-8 handling in BitBucket Server add-on**: The `shippable-integration-bbs` add-on has been updated to send UTF-8 payloads.
 This fixes problems with character encoding for non-ASCII data.
+      - **Fixes email service crashing**: On upgrading shippable version from v6.4.2 or less, queued emails will get successfully processed.

 ## History